imsky/holder/README.md

 **Important:** When testing locally, font URLs must have a `http` or `https` protocol defined, otherwise they won't load.

-`svg` placeholders work just like `img` placeholders, with the added benefit of being able to inspect their contents using developer tools.
-This means you can access the placeholder DOM after it's rendered.
+`svg` placeholders work like `img` placeholders, with the added benefit of their DOM being able to be inspected and modified.

 Customizing themes